 CURRUMBIN SANCTUARY A park full of iconic Australian animals and birds and much more!

 Sue Williams is another local Gold Coaster travel enthusiast, who has recently had family visiting from the UK, so became an expert on day trips from the coast.
 She is a great enthusiast for Currumbin Sanctuary.

 There is a schedule of feeding times starting with feeding the lorikeets at 8.00 am.
-They fly in on mass to be fed milk protein and honey, and sit on your head and arms and it is a wonderful colourful and very noisy display.
+They fly in on mass to be fed milk protein and honey and sit on your head and arms and it is a wonderfully colourful and very noisy display.
 This is a very popular free event and takes place in the morning and again in the afternoon.

 There are two bird shows and these are not to be missed, as they have trained so many varieties of birds from birds of prey to pelicans and even a chicken.
 They are very informative and great fun.